jerry81/leetcode/README.md

   - and multiple orderby
 - 620 for postgres || (concatenation)
   - concatenate two columns for use in a groupby
+  - round in postgres takes numeric, not double
+  - cast with variable::type

 ## RUST TILs